-- 54. Ticketmaster diligently attempts to identify and stop the users of bots, but some bot-users go to great lengths to deceive Ticketmaster.
-Ticketmaster is informed and believes, and on that basis alleges, that Prestige, Prestige West, Renaissance, and the Additional Purchasers used many different names, credit cards, IP addresses, and email addresses to purchase tickets from Ticketmaster.
-In addition, Ticketmaster is informed and believes, and on that basis alleges, that these same defendants systematically removed data from the computers they use to access ticketmaster.com, such as by cleaning out the "cookies" on the computers.
-This conduct hinders Ticketmaster's ability to identify repeat visitors to the site. - 55.
+- 57. Ticketmaster diligently attempts to identify and stop the users of bots, but some bot-users go to great lengths to deceive Ticketmaster and circumvent its efforts.
+Ticketmaster is informed and believes, and on that basis alleges, that Prestige West, Renaissance, and the Additional Purchasers used many different names, credit cards, IP addresses, and email addresses to purchase tickets from Ticketmaster.
+In addition, Ticketmaster is informed and believes, and on that basis alleges, that these same defendants systematically removed data from the computers they use to access ticketmaster.com, such as by cleaning out or exchanging the "cookies" on the computers.
+This conduct hinders Ticketmaster's ability to identify repeat visitors to the site. - 58.
 Thus, it was not until recently that Ticketmaster was able to fully understand the breadth of the harm caused by Defendants' conduct.
-Ticketmaster noticed unusual bot activity almost two years ago during the Mayweather-Pacquiao ticket sale, which Ticketmaster was able to trace to Prestige.
-Since that time, Ticketmaster expended significant resources to identify other purchases by Prestige, Prestige West, Renaissance, and Additional Defendants that involved the use of bots, and has now assembled the information necessary to link Prestige, Prestige West, Renaissance, and the Additional Purchasers to hundreds of thousands of ticket purchases involving the use of bots.
-Ticketmaster's records show that, from January 2015 through September 2016, Prestige, Prestige West, and Renaissance, with assistance from some, if not all, of the Additional Purchasers, made at least 313,528 orders using 9,047 different accounts.
+Ticketmaster noticed unusual bot activity almost two years ago during the Mayweather-Pacquiao ticket sale, which Ticketmaster was able to trace to Renaissance.
+Since that time, Ticketmaster has expended significant resources to investigate and identify other purchases by Prestige West, Renaissance, and Additional Defendants that involved the use of bots, and has now assembled the information necessary to link Prestige West, Renaissance, and the Additional Purchasers to hundreds of thousands of ticket purchases involving the use of bots.
+Ticketmaster's records show that, from January 2015 through September 2016, Prestige West, and Renaissance, with assistance from some, if not all, of the Additional Purchasers, made at least 313,528 orders using 9,047 different accounts.
 Each of these orders harmed Ticketmaster and inhibited human consumers from using and enjoying the benefits of Ticketmaster's ticket purchasing platform.
+Defendants' actions took unauthorized information from the Ticketmaster website and mobile app, including but not limited to Ticketmaster's algorithms, internal tracking information, certificates, code, and ultimately, tickets.